 Morocco: Berry exports are booming

 This increase in berry exports is due to the Green Morocco Plan, developed by the Ministry of Agriculture and Fisheries.
-In order to increase the offer of Morocco in international markets, a B2B mission was recently organized in London for Moroccan exporters of "berries", with the aim of improving exports to the United Kingdom, assessing the potential and needs of the British market and strengthen relations with importers and distributors of "berries".
+To increase Morocco's supply in international markets, a B2B mission was recently organized in London for Moroccan berry exporters, with the aim of improving exports to the United Kingdom, assessing the potential and needs of the British market and strengthen relationships with importers and distributors of berries.
 Thanks to these meetings, Morocco has been able to close several business agreements.

 Source: Freshplaza